aishwaryamurahari/Noted/README.md

 2. **Notion Connection Failed**: Check your Notion OAuth credentials
 3. **OpenAI API Errors**: Verify your OpenAI API key is correct and stored in the extension
 4. **Content Extraction Issues**: The extension tries multiple strategies to extract content
+5. **Category Detection Issues**: If categorization fails, the article defaults to "General News"

 ### Debug Mode